How Abalone shell Inspired Ultra-tough Ceramic Composites

 Abalone shell (nacre) is made from the same calcium carbonate as blackboard chalk, yet is 3,000 times tougher.
 Microscopic hexagonal platelets of aragonite are stacked with nanoscale polymer layers between them.
 Cracks must deflect and travel around thousands of platelets rather than propagating straight through.

-In the language of biomimicry, this falls under the Protect › Resist fracture category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Protect › Resist fracture category.

 The Design Principle